Zyx-98/spatial-version-control/README.md

 Designed for **high scalability**, the system uses:
 - **PostgreSQL with PostGIS** for efficient spatial indexing and GIST spatial indexes
+- **Redis** for intelligent tile caching with circuit breaker protection
 - **TypeORM** for database query optimization with prepared statements
 - **Pagination** supporting 500K+ features per dataset with 95% memory reduction
 - **Vector Tiles (MVT)** for efficient rendering (50KB tiles vs 10MB GeoJSON)